 Binod Joshi, a writer from The Kathmandu Post, writes an article in December 2018.
 He describes the kinds of waste issues that are prevalent to this day.
 “The most significant challenge still remains managing unsystematic land filing of waste as well as illegal dumping of waste into rivers and lake which has caused environmental and public health problems.
 Further, the dumping of e-waste—mainly computer waste—commonly called green passport waste, too has exacerbated the waste management in the country.”
 He does, however, give various solutions and ideas for how Nepal and their organizations can better handle the waste with management and technology.
 Kathmandu Post

 Steps are being taken to control the waste issues at Mount Everest.
 The Sagarmatha Pollution Control Committee (SPCC), a nonprofit organization that manages the Khumbu region, and locals are currently maintaining the routes.
-They have installed 70 trash containers and go door-to-door for garbage collection.
-Organizers have also campaigned back in early 2018 to transport 200,00 pounds of trash.
+They have also installed 70 trash containers and go door-to-door for garbage collection.
 The Nepal government’s tourism ministry has declared that climbers of Mount Everest must return with an extra 18 pounds of garbage after their journey.
+Organizations of all kinds have been campaigning and working together to get Mount Everest Clean.
+Organizers and volunteers have also campaigned back in early 2018 to transport 200,00 pounds of trash.
 One organization, the Mount Everest Biogas Project, aims to collect garbage from a village known as Gorek Shep, where they will recycle the human waste using an anaerobic digester system that uses bacteria and a water mixture that would break it down with a sustainable process.
 Another organization, Sagarthmatha Next, collects trash from villages to create art.

 The SPCC has a list of rules titled, “Waste Management Rules for climbers and expedition groups in Khumbu”.
 This is found on their website under ‘Our Works’.
 It requires mountaineers to visit their office before heading towards the base camps.
 Visitors must follow rules such as dividing garbage, proper collection of human feces, not painting on the rock, and more.
 Their rules appear to confront many of the prevalent waste issues known to plague Mount Everest.
 Hopefully, these rules will maintain and prevent further damage of Mount Everest’s environment and people will become more respectful towards the beautiful, giant natural wonder.